-Including distressed sales, home prices nationwide increased by 4.0% on a year-over-year basis in February 2019 as compared with February 2018, according to data released by CoreLogic.
-This marks the 85th consecutive monthly increase year-over-year in national home prices.
-According to CoreLogic's Homeowner Equity Report, in the fourth quarter of 2018, U.S. homeowners with mortgages have seen their equity increase by a total of nearly \$678 billion since the fourth quarter of 2017.
-In the fourth quarter of 2018, as compared to the fourth quarter of 2017, the total number of mortgaged residential properties with negative equity (homes where the homeowner owes more on the home than the home is worth) decreased to 2.2 million homes from 2.6 million homes.
+According to the Case-Shiller Home Price Index, home price appreciation at the national level slowed to 3.5% on a year-over-year basis in April 2019 from 4.0% in February 2019.
+Although the pace of appreciation has slowed, the continued positive trajectory in home prices has resulted in an annual 5.6% increase of U.S. homeowner equity in the first quarter of 2019 according to CoreLogic's Homeowner Equity Report.
+At the same time, the total number of mortgaged residential properties with negative equity (homes where the home owner owes more on the home than the home is worth) decreased 11% on a year-over-year basis to 2.2 million homes.
+Tight inventory levels remain supportive of home prices across much of the country.

-Home prices continued to climb during the quarter, albeit at a slower pace than year-ago levels.
-Despite slowing growth year-over-year, home prices continue to remain well-supported by tight inventory levels across much of the nation, and the negative equity epidemic has eased due to the rise in home prices over the past several years.
 Additionally, credit performance in terms of serious delinquencies and subsequent default rates continued to be stable-to-improving.
-According to CoreLogic's Loan Performance Insights Report, the serious delinquency rate, defined as 90 days or more past due including loans in foreclosure, was 1.4% in January 2019 down from 2.1% in January 2018.
-This improvement has been driven by the strengthening of borrower's household balance sheets and unemployment remaining low.

-After the above trend rate of growth in 2018, all economic indicators pointed to slower growth in the first quarter of 2019 as the fiscal boost from the tax cut waned, global growth stalled and both the government shutdown and trade tensions weighed on sentiment.
-The labor market continued to tighten in the first quarter, but inflation as measured by year-over-year core PCE slipped below the Fed's target.
-At the March meeting, the Federal Reserve maintained the federal funds interest rate at a target range of 2.25%-2.50% but moderated its outlook for growth and expressed concern over persistently lower inflation.
-In response, the Fed pivoted away from its more hawkish message from the fourth quarter by pausing its interest rate tightening campaign in an effort to loosen financial conditions.
-In the Fed's Summary of Economic Projections, the median fed funds rate projection was reduced from 2.9% to 2.4% in 2019 and 3.1% to 2.6% in 2020 and 2021, respectively, effectively removing all but one tightening through the end of 2021.
-The Fed also announced that the end of its balance sheet runoff would occur in the third quarter of this year.

-Spreads for mortgage sectors were overall tighter during the first quarter of 2019.
-Agency MBS spreads stabilized despite the decline in treasury and swap yields and an increase in implied volatility during the quarter.
-Support for the sector was driven by manageable supply and the dovish stance by the Federal Reserve.
-The CRT market, which also serves as a barometer of overall mortgage credit, stabilized after a volatile year end.
-Spreads rallied amid increased liquidity and alongside broader market rallies.
-Legacy RMBS spreads and short-duration non-performing and re-performing loans spreads tightened during the quarter as well.
-CMBS also stabilized during the quarter, as prices of commercial real estate debt securities that performed the most poorly at the end of 2018 improved the most during the first quarter.
-CMBS spreads in new issue AAA bonds and BBB securities tightened as well during the quarter.
-The spread tightening during the quarter primarily drove the increase in MITT's book value.
+According to CoreLogic's Loan Performance Insights Report, the serious delinquency rate, defined as 90 days or more past due including loans in foreclosure, was 1.3% in April 2019 down from 1.9% in April 2018.
+Furthermore, April's serious delinquency rate of 1.3% is the lowest monthly level observed since August 2005.
+This improvement has been driven by the strengthening of borrower's household balance sheets and the strength of the U.S. labor market.
+Although unemployment and jobless claims remain at or near historical lows, economic data have generally weakened over the last six months and inflation remains subdued.
+Softer data, along with ongoing macro uncertainties have led to more dovish commentary from the Federal Reserve.
+At its June meeting, the Federal Reserve maintained the federal funds interest rate at a target range of 2.25%-2.50%, but shifted from a patient tightening bias to a data-dependent easing bias given heightened uncertainty about the outlook for the second half of the year.
+In the Fed's Summary of Economic Projections, the median fed funds rate projection remained at 2.4% in 2019 and was reduced in both 2020 and 2021 to 2.1% and 2.4%, respectively from 2.6% previously for each.
+The market has continued to price in at least one rate cut prior to year-end.
+Spreads for many mortgage sectors tightened during the second quarter of 2019 although Agency MBS spreads widened versus benchmarks as the interest rate rally resulted in elevated gross supply, prepayment uncertainty and increased implied volatility during the quarter.
+The CRT market, which also serves as a barometer of overall mortgage credit, outperformed high yield and other markets as spreads continued to tighten.
+Legacy RMBS spreads and short-duration non-performing and re-performing loan spreads tightened during the quarter as well on continued demand from investors.
+CMBS spreads generally ended the quarter in line with levels observed at the beginning of the quarter although there was some volatility during the quarter, especially in AAA rated securities.
 The market conditions and trends outlined above may have a meaningful impact on our operating results and our existing portfolio and may cause us to adjust our investment and financing strategies over time as new opportunities emerge and the risk profile of our business changes.